yuanqing/cuba/README.md

   -h, --help  Print this message.
   -i, --id <id>  The Google Sheets spreadsheet ID.
 This is the value
                  between `/d/` and `/edit` in the spreadsheet URL.
-  -c, --credentials <path>  Path to the service account credentials
+  -c, --credentials <path>  Path to the Service Account credentials
-                            JSON file, if running the query on a spreadsheet with link sharing disabled.
+                            JSON file.
+This is only needed when link sharing is not enabled on the spreadsheet.
   -s, --sheetId <sheetId>  ID of the sheet to run the query on.
 This
                            is the value after `#gid=` in the spreadsheet URL.
 Defaults to '0'.